roybailey/research-kotlin-springboot/rksb-api/rksb-api-blueprint/README.md

 # API Blueprint

-**Module containing API Blueprint Definitions**
+**Module containing API Blueprint Templates**

 Module of [**`..`**](../README.md) *parent*

 ## Design

-Module to encapsulate all blueprint definitions.
+Module to encapsulate all blueprint templates.
 These blueprints provide the following...

+* Controller API Endpoints
+* DAO Services with Filtering
+* Database Schema Changes
-* Database Table details
+* Database Table Details
-* API details
+* Data Models for loading from Database and serving as JSON

 These are stored in the `resources` folder so they can be used both by the build system for code generation and loaded at runtime for common code logic.

-For example:  The build system can code generate a `RestController` while the runtime might use the database column lists to handle common column logic.
+For example:  The build system can code generate a `RestController` while the runtime might use the database column lists to provide generic column logic.

-`ApiBlueprintConfiguration` contains the SpringBoot beans that load the blueprints and merge with database schema
+### Blueprint Database Schema Migration

+This module contains the Flyway Database Migration schema DDLs and code to apply to a target database.

+It is kept outside Spring and only called by the code generator (in DEV to ensure code is generated against the target database state) and the manager service to apply the schema migration through all environments (UAT and PROD)

 ## User Guide

-* Add new API Blueprint to `src/main/resources/api` folder (or subfolder)
+* `src/main/resources/api` folder, add new Blueprint template file
-* Add `<api-name>-blueprint.json`
+  * e.g. `<api-name>-blueprint.json` file, create and populate accordingly
-* Finally, add the new blueprint file location into `application-blueprints.yml` to be included in code generation
+* `src/main/resources/ddl` folder, add new Database schema view
+  * e.g. `V0003__<api-name>.sql` file and populate accordingly (using next free sequence number)
+* `application-blueprints.yml`, add `- api/<api-name>-blueprint.json` to `blueprints.templates` list

 ```
-blueprints:
+blueprints-templates:
   - api/codegen-sample-blueprint.json
   - api/<api-name>-blueprint.json
 ```